evanseitz/ManifoldEM_ESPER/README.md

 ## Instructions:

 ### Environment:
 First, install Anaconda from https://docs.anaconda.com/anaconda/install.
-Additionally, LaTex can be installed, e.g. via TeX Live (tug.org/texlive)... if not, syntax for figure generation in these scripts will need to be individually altered.
+Additionally, LaTex can be installed, e.g. via [TeX Live](https://tug.org/texlive)... if not, syntax for figure generation in these scripts will need to be individually altered.
 Next, with Anaconda sourced, create a new Aniconda environment:

 `condo create -n Manifold python=3`